testosa-com/testosa/README.md

 The relative file path to your OpenAPI specification file.

 ## Hooks
-Testosa provides a hooks interface to perform actions before all and/or each endpoint test.
-Hooks are currently supported as JavaScript functions, which much be exported from a single file on the default object.
+Testosa provides a hooks interface to perform actions before and after all and/or each endpoint test.
+Hooks are currently only supported in JavaScript and are defined as a _module_ or _class_ that implements `afterAll`, `afterEach`, `beforeAll` and `beforeEach` methods that will be called when any of those events occurs.

 ### Usage
 To start using hooks: